Gaurav-pandey406/rock_vs_mine_predictor/README.md

    - Plot confusion matrix for better understanding

 ## Results
-The model achieved an accuracy of *[your accuracy here]%* on the test dataset, successfully classifying rocks and mines.
+The model achieved an accuracy of *[80]%* on the test dataset, successfully classifying rocks and mines.

 ## How to Run
 1. Install required libraries: